How to Move a Plant: Tips for Packing and Moving Houseplants

 - Three days before the move, water each plant.
 This way, they won’t be too damp during the move and leak water.
 Most plants need water every 7 to 10 days, so they’ll be fine even during a multi-day trip.

 - Houseplants can also harbor pests that states don’t want you bringing across the state line.
-Place a flea collar around the pot, and it will draw out any critters.
+Place a flea collar around the pot to draw out any critters.

-- On the day of the move, place plastic bags over each pot and tie it at the base of the plant.
-This will prevent soil from spilling in your vehicle and making a mess.
+- On the day of the move, place plastic bags over each pot and tie them at the base of the plant.
+This will prevent soil from spilling into your vehicle and making a mess.

 - Then, place each plant in a moving box.
-Large plants need a box to themselves, but small ones can share a box.
+Large plants need a box, but small ones can share a box.
 Make sure there isn’t room for them to shift, and use packing paper or bubble wrap to fill the spaces between the pots and the box.

-- If stackability is important to you, loosely seal the box and poke a few holes in the top and sides.
+- If stackability is important, loosely seal the box and poke a few holes in the top and sides.
 This allows them to breathe.

 - Make a clean cut on the bush or flower that gives you a cutting between three and six inches long.

 - You’ll then need to know how to travel with plant cuttings.
-All you need are wet paper towels to wrap around the cut, a rubber band to secure it, and a plastic stem holder.
+You only need wet paper towels to wrap around the cut, a rubber band to secure it, and a plastic stem holder.

 - You can then place it in a box with your other houseplants.
 You can also plant it in a plastic pot with moist potting soil.

 - Cover the pot loosely in plastic to keep it humid, and pack it in a box with your other plants.